 Localities particularly affected

 Please identify any locality particularly affected by the proposed regulation.
 Locality particularly affected means any locality which bears any identified disproportionate material impact which would not be experienced by other localities.

-There is no locality particularly affected.
+There are no localities particularly affected.